Alert: Possible Scam

 About The Program

-The SCMP is a federal grant program offered by USDA's Agricultural Marketing Service (AMS).
+The SCMP is a federal grant program offered by USDA’s Agricultural Marketing Service (AMS).
 The purpose of the SCMP is to competitively award funds to projects that enhance the competitiveness of specialty crops by funding collaborative, multi-state projects that address regional or national level specialty crop issues, including food safety, plant pests and disease, research, crop-specific projects addressing common issues, and marketing and promotion.
 Specialty crops include fruits and vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).
-All prospective applicants are encouraged to review the 2023 SCMP Request for Applications on the USDA, AMS website.
+All prospective applicants are encouraged to review the 2026 SCMP Notice of Funding Opportunity (NOFO) on the USDA, AMS website.

 Funding And Duration